manuphatak/python_hangman/README.rst

     8

-:py:class:`hangman.Presenter` is a simple presentation layer.
+:py:class:`hangman.view` is a simple presentation layer.
 It handles printing the art to the console, and collecting input from the user

-The  :py:class:`hangman.Commander` is exactly that, the commander, the director, the maestro, the tour guide.
+The  :py:class:`hangman.controller` is exactly that, the commander, the director, the maestro, the tour guide.
 It guides you, the user, through the game.
 It tells the presenter module what to print and what data to collect.
 The commander updates the state of the game and handles game events.

 Design Reasoning
 ----------------